 THE POWER OF “I AM”

 If you’re familiar with the famous story of Moses and the burning bush, you know the power in these words.
-While we aren’t God, there is power in internally verbalizing OR outwardly expressing what we say.
-This becomes powerful and life-changing, or soul-destroying and hurtful.
+While we aren’t God, there is power in internally verbalizing, or outwardly expressing what we say.
+This becomes powerful and life-changing, or soul-destroying and potentially damaging.

 In most traditional types of recovery programs, it is encouraged that you use the “I am” statement.
 You know, the famous;